tnamng/DataScience-Project-S/README.md

-## This respositoire consists of several personal projects DataScience using Pandans, Numpy, Seaborn, Scikit-Learn.
+This respositoire consists of several personal projects on DataScience using Pandans, Numpy, Seaborn, Scikit-Learn.
 Some keywords are:

 - Manipulation, Clearning, Visualtion Data
 - Preprocessing Data with pipeline
 - Algorithms